EMG 57/66 7H – An Excellent Take on Active Pickups

 Maximum Supply (Volts DC) (Set)2727

 As I always do, I have prepared a video for you!
+I used the following signal chain.

-Signal chain: Schecter Hellraiser Hybrid PT-7 > Cordial CSI 6 PP Silent 6m > ENGL E570 > EBS PG-58 Flat Patch Cable Gold > ENGL Cabloader > Cordial CSM 2,5 FM GOLD 250 > RME Babyface PRO > Reaper > Valhalla Vintage Reverb
+Schecter Hellraiser Hybrid PT-7 > Cordial CSI 6 PP Silent 6m > ENGL E570 > EBS PG-58 Flat Patch Cable Gold > ENGL Cabloader > Cordial CSM 2,5 FM GOLD 250 > RME Babyface PRO > Reaper > Valhalla Vintage Reverb

-Unlike my past experience with EMG active pickups, I must say EMG 57/66 sounds very different and unique!
-I can still feel and hear a lot of compression effect and the fact that these are active pickups, but they sound very open and almost feel like a very good combination of traditional passive humbucker sounds with an active pickup vibe.
+Unlike my experience with EMG active pickups, I must say EMG 57/66 sounds very different and unique!
+I can still feel and hear a lot of compression effect, and the fact that these are active pickups, but they sound very open and almost feel like a very good combination of traditional passive humbucker sounds with an active pickup vibe.
+Both 57/66 feature Alnico V magnets and have very pronounced yet smooth mid frequencies.
+They can easily get into overdrive but still retain the chime and clarity.

 EMG 57 7H excellent bridge pickup!

 In order to show you all possible sounds in a short video, I used the clean channel as well as a boosted clean channel.
-This clearly shows that it can get overdriven in a matter of seconds, but is still very pleasant to the ears.
+This clearly shows that it can get overdriven in a matter of seconds, but it is still very pleasant to the ears.
 Drive characteristics complement Schecter’s acoustic qualities.
 As you can also hear in the video, in crunch settings, it offers a traditional rock sound without a problem.

 These pickups can handle a lot of gain by the way (naturally!)
-Out of my three guitars (single coils, passive humbuckers), EMG 57/66 is able to handle the maximum amount of brutal gain generated by ENGL E570 with a very low amount of gain.
-Traditional pickups already give in at full gain settings let alone hi-gain switch is engaged.
+Out of my three guitars (single coils, passive humbuckers), the EMG 57/66 can handle the maximum amount of brutal gain generated by the ENGL E570 with a very low amount of gain.
+Traditional pickups already give in at full gain settings, let alone hi-gain switch is engaged.

+As I have mentioned, out of all EMG active pickups I experienced, EMG 57/66 is in another league.
+I think it offers a great balance between the active pickup vibe and traditional sound characteristics.
 I absolutely recommend anyone to try these out if you can!
 There are many electric guitars on the market that feature EMG 57/66 sets, so you don’t actually have to modify your guitar.
 It’s best to try these modern metal machines and experience this pair of pickups first!

 Check out electric guitars featuring EMG 57/66 active pickups here

 Update: One thing I would like to mention is that while attempting to adjust pickup heights, EMG pickup screws got worn out very quickly.
 Especially the screw that belongs to the neck pickup, the bass side went really quickly.
-In order to fix that, I got Göldo humbucker screws that really fit well to this guitar.
+In order to fix that, I got Göldo humbucker screws that really fit well in this guitar.

 EMG pickup screws worn out